Azure-Samples/mslearn-pg-ai/Instructions/Lab_Instructions.md

 To intuitively understand semantic search, observe that the opinion mentioned doesn't actually contain the terms <code spellcheck="false">"Water leaking into the apartment from the floor above."</code>.
 However it does highlight a document with a section that says <code spellcheck="false">"nonsuit and dismissal, in an action brought by a tenant to recover damages for injuries to her goods, caused by leakage of water from an upper story"</code> which is similar.

 ===
-#  Part 3 - How RAG chatbot accuracy improves with different technique
+#  Part 3 - Implementing a RAG chatbot

 We will explore how to effectively utilize context within your Retrieval-Augmented Generation (RAG) chatbot.
 Context is crucial for enhancing the chatbot’s ability to provide relevant and accurate responses, making interactions more meaningful for users.